-Calculator: We will be using the T183 calculator.
+Calculator: We will be using the TI83 or TI84 calculator.
 A calculator with symbolic calculus capability (such as the TI89 or TI92) is not allowed for exams and quizzes.
 Some class time will be devoted to instruction on the use of the calculator.
 It is possible to use other graphing calculators, but the instruction will be centered around the TI83.